number5alive/funsizehikes/blog/_posts/2017-04-21-lordsburg-to-silver-city.markdown

 ![IMG_20170419_152434](https://eloiserobbins.files.wordpress.com/2017/04/img_20170419_152434.jpg)
 We climb quickly, and soon we are under huge pine trees.
 Trees!
 I missed them so much!
 I stop to hug a few as we contour up the Ridgeline.
 And then we plunge back down, as fast as we climbed.
 At the bottom, a junction.
 ![IMG_20170420_130323](https://eloiserobbins.files.wordpress.com/2017/04/img_20170420_130323.jpg)
 Here, the CDT splits.
 Our maps tell us to go one way, my GPS another.
 Both ways involve road walking, but one way shaves off an entire day.
-I want Shake n Bake to see some of the Gilla river with me, so I choose the shorter option.
+I want Shake'nBake to see some of the Gilla river with me, so I choose the shorter option.
 ![IMG_20170420_152557](https://eloiserobbins.files.wordpress.com/2017/04/img_20170420_152557.jpg)
 We head down Dead man's Canyon, looking for the seep.
 Just when we've given up hope of finding it, it appears.
 We find a camp spot under the watchful eyes of a cow.
 In the morning, we have a dirt road walk until the highway, where we see signs warning of a bike race.
 Did we choose the wrong route?
 A cop stands at the race turn around and I'm worried he'll turn us back but he just tells us to stay on the shoulder.
 And then our first racer is heading towards us.
 We hoot and holler and cheer.
 ![IMG_20170420_160800](https://eloiserobbins.files.wordpress.com/2017/04/img_20170420_160800.jpg)